facells/learnipy/README.md

 * we want to make machine learning accesible and easy to use for everyone.
 * We want a system that is self-contained (one file), portable, 100% written in Python.

-### 2) USAGE
-* to train a model: %run learnipy.py 'options' traindata [testdata], for example

- >%run learnipy.py '-d.t=c -x.tm=700 -d.viz -s.nn=f' traindata.csv

-* 'options' is a string containing the operations, defined at paragraph 4.
-* yourdata.csv can be a .csv for tabular and text data or .zip for pictures.
-* [testdata] is optional, if given is used as a test set, if not the training set is split
-* to make predictions on new data: %run learnipy.py '-d.pred' model testdata, for example

- >%run learnipy.py '-d.pred' model.h5 testdata.csv

-* models can have .h5 (deep learning) or .h4 (machine learning) extension
-* see more code examples at paragraph 7

-### 3) DATA FORMATTING
+### 2) DATA FORMATTING
 * data.csv must be a comma-separated file (,)
 * the target column can be named 'class' in the .csv file or defined with -d.c= option
 * the text column can be named 'text' in the .csv file or defined with -d.s= option
-* data.zip must contain .png .jpg files. the files names must be comma-separated. example: imgID,class,.jpg
+* data.zip must contain .png or .jpg files. the files names must be comma-separated. example: imgID,class,.jpg

-### 4) OPTIONS
+### 3) DOCUMENTATION
 #### data management
 * -d.t=c|r    *define type of task. c=classification, r=regression*
 * -d.x=n,m,o  *define the columns to exclude. n,m,o=names of columns to exclude*